briancoppola/tic_tac_toe_react/README.md

 ```

 ## To do
-- Create interface to allow players to choose player names and start player.
+- Create interface to allow players to choose player names and start player
-- Make page fully responsive and set a 1:1 aspect ratio for the board so it scales evenly.
+- Make page fully responsive and set a 1:1 aspect ratio for the board so it scales evenly
 - Allow players to choose size of grid (3x3 - 7x7)?